Mastermind of lottery fraud faces 25-year prison sentence

 "The depth of his deceit is dumbfounding," Assistant Iowa Attorney General Rob Sand said in court filings seeking a 25-year prison term for Tipton when he is sentenced Tuesday in Des Moines.
 "Such crimes cannot be answered without a prison sentence."

-After hitting the first ill-gotten jackpot in Colorado in 2005, Tipton began building himself a 446-sq. metre house with a movie theater and gym on 9 hectares with a pond outside of Des Moines.
-Over the course of the next six years, Tipton would go on to fix six more lottery games across five states, netting more than US$2 million ($2.7m).
+After hitting the first ill-gotten jackpot in Colorado in 2005, Tipton began building himself a 4,800-square-foot (446-sq. meter) house with a movie theater and gym on 22 acres (9 hectares) with a pond outside of Des Moines.
+Over the course of the next six years, Tipton would go on to fix six more lottery games across five states, netting more than $2 million.
 Yet his employer trusted him so much that he was promoted in 2013 to head information security, placing him in charge of protecting the very lottery computer systems he had been cheating.

 Tipton pleaded guilty in June after denying wrongdoing since his 2015 arrest.
 His attorney is seeking a sentence of no more than three to four years in prison, arguing that his client is unfairly being treated far more harshly than other people involved in the scheme.